-Lecture Notes 7
+Lecture Notes 8

-35 Asymmetric Cryptosystems
+37 Asymmetric Cryptosystems

 A major advance in cryptography is the modern development of asymmetric (also called 2-key or public key) cryptosystems.
 The idea is simple.
-Instead of having a single key k that is used by both Alice and Bob, an asymmetric cryptosystem has a pair of related keys, an encryption key e and a decryption key e.
-Alice encrypts a message e by computing e is always, the decryption function inverts the encryption function, so the following is always satisfied:
+Instead of having a single key k that is used by both Alice and Bob, an asymmetric cryptosystem has a pair of related keys, an encryption key e and a decryption key d.
+Alice encrypts a message m by computing $c = E_e(m)$.
+Bob decrypts by computing $m = D_d(c)$.1 As always, the decryption function inverts the encryption function, so the following is always satisfied: